 - I miss the burst shots of DSLR when shooting things like birds

-- Depth of field when you shoot say Jungles is definitely missing
+- The depth of field when you shoot say Jungles is definitely missing

 It is always a tradeoff when you have to choose between two equally compelling things.
-I have shared my reasons for reverting back to Point & Shoot camera for Travel Photography after using DSLR for good 4 years.
+I have shared my reasons for reverting back to Point & Shoot camera for Travel Photography after using DSLR for a good 4 years.
 Though I have done this only for Travel Photography and not for photography in general.
 I still love to drive around Goa and click pictures using my DSLR.
 We still carry the DSLR when my better half is traveling with me – you see the weight gets divided J

 I must admit there have been phases in my traveling life when I have gone off camera completely.
 That’s a story for another day.